w3c/wai-tutorials/source/page-structure/content.html.erb.md

 ## Images and illustrations

-Using images and illustrations in the text can help guiding users, especially in long texts.
-They can also help to clarify the text for people with reading disabilities.
-If images or illustrations are used, proper alternative texts need to be added.
+Images and illustrations are useful to create visual engagement for many users.
+They may also clarify text for people with reading disabilities.
+Where images or illustrations are used, proper alternative texts need to be added.
 See the [Images Tutorial](/images/index.html) for more information on images.

 ## Tables

-For structured data, data tables provide a useful way to display the data in a way that can be accessed by everyone, including people with disabilities.
-To apply meaning to the data contained in the table, they need to be marked up properly.
-See the [Tables Tutorial](/tables/index.html) for more information on tables.
+Data tables provide a useful way to display the data so that the structure of the table can be communicated to everyone.
+Proper table layout allows people to understand meaningful data relationships without seeing the grid.
+For more details, see the [Tables Tutorial](/tables/index.html).